The American Flag: Why We Don't Let It Touch The Ground

 Joseph started carving when he was 6 years old.
 His parents paid for him to attend a carving class in Salt Lake City, Utah when he was 10 year old and he has been doing all forms of art for over 30 years.
 His family and friends often remark on his ability to do and create anything he puts his mind to, with little to no instruction.

 When I approached Joseph to ask him if he would be willing to create the flag for our raffle at the Utah Republican Convention on May 1st, he was ecstatic.
 I inquired about his creation process for each flag and what it means to him.
 His process takes 10-20 hours, depending on the size of the flag.
 He starts by gluing slats of wood together one at a time, ensuring the strength and durability of the hold.
 He then makes the dimension true to the original American Flag and then starts hand carving.
 Each wave, each wrinkle, each sign of wear and tear is all done by hand and with great precision and focus.
-After he is finished carving, he then paints on the canton with 50 stars and the field of 13 red stripes, all dimensions staying true to the original American Flag.
+After he is finished carving, he then paints on the canton with 50 stars and the field of 13 red and white stripes, all dimensions staying true to the original American Flag.

 Once the flag has been painted and from that moment on, he treats each wooden flag as any patriot does the American Flag.
 He does not let it touch the ground.
-When I asked if he could add our Truth Matters logo (TM with the Sword of Truth through it) on the bottom right corner of the flag, he told me of his concerns with defiling the flag and how he could not bring himself to do that to Old Glory.
+When I asked if he could put our Truth Matters logo (TM with the Sword of Truth through it) on the bottom right corner of the flag, he told me of his concerns with defiling the flag and how he could not bring himself to do that to Old Glory.
 I completely understood and told him I didn’t realize what I was asking, when I asked initially.
 I have known Joseph since the night I entered this earth and my eyes started to get hazy as I realized how deep his love for our great nation and our beloved flag runs.
 He is a true patriot and he is using the talents God gave him, to bring that love and patriotism to so many around him.